The first few years of life on your own can come with a mix of emotions and experiences.

-Cities refine faith and surface what truly exists in a person’s life.
-They can expose doubts in things we never imagined we would question.
-They can also expose gaps in our character that lie way beneath the surface, that we never thought would work their way out.
+But it can expose doubts in things you never thought to question before.
+It can also expose gaps in your character that lie beneath the surface and that you never thought would work their way out.

 Change in the coming year from a Christian perspective involves prayer, a process, implementation and hard work.
 Otherwise, a New Year’s resolution is really just an idle dream.